eglerean/rewardFC/README.md

 # Functional connectivity for "Reward PET" study

 Analysis is divided into steps.
+Order below.

 ## Step 0 - from SPM preprocessed data to NIFTI 4D files